-The Company's investment universe is mostly debt products, either private or listed.
-Most of the investments are provided by SymInvest, a sister entity.
-Nevertheless, portfolios also include instruments originated by originators external to the Symbiotics Group S.A. as well as listed exposures.
+The Company's investment universe is mostly private debt products originated and structured by Symbiotics Investment ("Syminvest"), a sister entity.
+Nevertheless, portfolios also include instruments originated by originators external to the Symbiotics Group S.A. as well as few listed exposures.